-With the Find My app, you can find the locations of your devices, have them play a sound—great if it’s at home and you can’t locate it—or in a worst-case scenario, you can also mark the device as lost and erase it.
+With the Find My app, you can find the location of a missing device, have it play a sound — great if it’s at home and you can’t locate it — or in a worst-case scenario, you can mark the device as lost and erase it.
 You must turn on the Find My setting on each of your devices, in their iCloud settings, to ensure that if you do lose a device, you can remotely wipe it to protect your data.

 Different devices offer different options.
-For an iPhone, iPad, iPod touch, or Apple Watch, you can view the device’s location, play a sound, put it in lost mode, erase it, or trigger activation lock.
+For a Mac, iPhone, iPad, iPod touch, or Apple Watch, you can view the device’s location, play a sound, put it in lost mode, erase it, or trigger activation lock.
 For Macs, you can do all of these except for putting the device in lost mode.
 When you put a device into lost mode, you can also add contact information, so if someone finds it they get in touch with you.
-And for AirPods, you can view a location and play a sound, but in my testing, this only works if the individual AirPods are not in the case.
+For AirPods or AirPods Pro, you can view a location and play a sound, but this only works if the individual AirPods are not in the case.
 For AirPods Max, they need to not be in their case for Find My to work.
 But even if you can’t find them right now, you’ll see their last location and the time they were last seen in the Find My app.

 Note that if you are using Family Sharing, all your family’s devices will show up in your Find My app, so you can help track devices used by your children, partner, or spouse.